tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-3/index.md

 {{<note>}}
 There's an argument to be made for never sharing things like this between different stages.
-It might be more maintainable to distinguish between the *syntax* of what constitutes a type, and the *semantics* of what a type really is later on.
+It might be more maintainable to distinguish between the *syntax* of what constitutes a type, and the *semantics* of what a type really is.
 Essentially, the difference is that the former talks about what things the user can type in their source code to tell your compiler about types, but the latter defines how the compiler itself manipulates types.

 For example, this approach allows you to add *syntax sugar* for different types: maybe `A <-> B` is syntax sugar for `(A -> B, B -> A)` in your language.
-Your representation of types later on doesn't have to deal with this extra construction if you separate the syntactic types from the "actual" types.
+Your representation of types later on doesn't have to deal with this extra construction, if you separate the syntactic types from the "actual" types.

 We won't be using a separation like this for our types, but we will have a *simplifier* phase for expressions.
-We'll be going over this phase next time.
+We'll be going over this phase in the next post.
 It just turns out that for types, there's not really anything we can simplify, so it's a bit more convenient to not bother with the extra boilerplate of having two isomorphic representations.